John Scalzi: Online and other writing

 In addition to his personal site, Scalzi was a professional blogger for America Online's AOL Journals and AIM Blogs service from August 2003 through December 2007.
 In this role he created participatory entries (most notably the Weekend Assignment and Monday Photo Shoot), answered questions about blogging from AOL members, and posted interesting links for readers.
 Readers of both Scalzi's personal site and his AOL Journal "By the Way" noted distinct differences in tone at each site.
 Scalzi has acknowledged this tonal difference, based on the different missions of each site.
 Scalzi also blogged professionally for AOL's Ficlets site beginning in March 2007, writing about literature and other related topics.
 On December 7, 2007, Scalzi announced that by mutual agreement, his contract with AOL would not be renewed at the end of the year, in part so that he would have more time to devote to writing books.

 In 2008, Scalzi began writing a weekly column on science fiction/fantasy films for AMCTV.com, the Web site of cable television network AMC.

-For traditional media, Scalzi wrote a DVD review column and an opinion column for the Official U.S. PlayStation Magazine from 2000 through 2006, wrote an additional DVD review column for the Dayton Daily News through 2006, and writes for other magazines and newspapers on an occasional basis.
-He also works as a consultant for businesses, primarily in the online and financial fields.

 In 2009, Scalzi was a creative consultant on science-fiction television show Stargate Universe.
 He was credited as such for 39 episodes.

 On April 1, 2011, Tor Books collaborated with Scalzi on an April Fool's prank, with Tor claiming "Tor Books is proud to announce the launch of John Scalzi's new fantasy trilogy, The Shadow War of the Night Dragons, which kicks off with book one: The Dead City."
 This excerpt from an imaginary novel took on a life of its own, winning the 2011 Tor.com Readers' Choice Awards for short fiction.
 It was also nominated for the 2012 Hugo Award for Best Short Story.
 This was followed up on April 1, 2013 by an "announcement" about a musical production based on the series.

-Scalzi was the writer for the 2015 mobile device video game by Industrial Toys, called Midnight Star.
+Scalzi was the writer for the 2015 mobile device video game by Industrial Toys called Midnight Star.
 Scalzi wrote the story for the prequel to the game, in a graphic novel called Midnight Rises.

 On March 30, 2016, the Los Angeles Times announced that Scalzi was one of ten "Critics-at-Large" who would contribute to the newspaper as a columnist writing on literature and culture.